 We did a little research, and from what we found online and by comparing prices in town, Smileys Bungalow offers a pretty good deal when it comes to the overnight lake tour.

-Another option: We stayed at Our Jungle Camp and they offer an overnight lake tour as well, but the price was 3,050 baht per person.
-Also, it seemed like a bit older and more family-oriented crowd than the younger clientele at Smiley's, so we chose the latter.
+Another option: We stayed at Our Jungle Camp in town and they offer an overnight lake tour as well.
+At 3,050 baht per person, it was a bit more expensive, but the accommodation would likely be a bit nicer.
+However, it seemed like a bit older and more family-oriented crowd than the younger clientele at Smiley's, so we chose the latter.

 Overnight Trip to Floating Bungalows on Cheow Lan Lake with Smiley Guesthouse